Your Medical History

 We hope you don’t feel unwell whilst on the program, but sometimes that happens and we’ll do all we can to make sure you’re well looked after.
 Tell your in-country team as soon as you feel unwell so we can get you the right treatment.
 If you are hospitalised, please call your family.
 We won’t do this unless it’s a major emergency or you are incapacitated.

 Dehydration is the number one cause of illness and hospitalisation for participants on our trips and it is not fun.
 To avoid this happening to you, please drink lots of water, at least 4 litres a day and supplement your diet with hydration sachets.
 Rehydration sachets are cheap and widely available, they’re not tasty, but they do the job.

 We may take you to a western hospital for treatment if it’s required, so make sure your travel insurance covers that.

-You’ll be staying in a mixture of rented and hotel accommodation.
-SLV.Global have risk assessed all accommodation and made sure that it’s all safe and secure, but we cannot take responsibility for your belongings.
+You’ll be staying in shared accommodation.
+While you will be safe and taken care of, SLV.Global is not able to take responsibility for your belongings.
 We recommend that you are careful with your possessions and make sure you lock doors at all times in your hotel and that you bring a padlock for your suitcase too.

 There are a number of embassies and consulates located around India.
 Many countries have more than one embassy, consulate or high commission.
 If any situation arises whereby you may need consular support, our in country team will assist you in locating your nearest embassy or consulate.